-Ravens' Lamar Jackson hits head hard on ground, ruled out for rest of playoff game
+Ravens' Lamar Jackson hits head hard on turf, ruled out for rest of playoff game

 FOX BET SUPER 6 OFFERS TWO CHANCES TO WIN TOTAL OF $500G IN NFL PLAYOFFS DIVISIONAL ROUND

-He was 14-for-24 with 162 passing yards and the interception to Johnson.
+Jackson was 14-for-24 with 162 passing yards and the interception to Johnson.
 He also had 34 yards on the ground on nine carries.

 Baltimore’s only score came on a Justin Tucker field goal.
 But Tucker had already missed two field goals earlier in the game.